ssm-lab/simulator-energy-measurements/README.md

 This strategy is designed for measuring the energy consumed by each machine component periodically until a signal has been received.

 ### Constructor:
-- `DurationBasedMeasurement(outfile_name, data_folder)`: Initializes a new instance of the DurationBasedMeasurement class.
+- `DurationBasedMeasurement(path='Your_Path')`: Initializes a new instance of the DurationBasedMeasurement class.
-  - `outfile_name`: The name of the output file where the measurement data will be saved.
-  - `data_folder`: The path to the directory where the output file will be stored.
+  - `path`: keyword argument indicate where the output data will be stored

 #### API Methods:
 - `set_duration(seconds)`: Set the duration for energy measurement.